 A member constraint is satisfied if one of the types in the support set type1 ... typen satisfies the member constraint.
-A static type type satisfies a member constraint in the form type is a named type whose type definition contains the following member, which takes n arguments:
+A static type type satisfies a member constraint in the form (staticopt member ident : arg-type1 \ ... \ arg-typen -> ret-type) if all of the following are true:

-'''

-(staticopt member ident : arg-type1 ... arg-typen -> ret-type)

-if all of the following are true:

-'''